What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

-- Obfuscating Stupidity: She is older that she looks (read just below) and she acts like the young girl she looks like to keep her enemies' guard down.
+- Obfuscating Stupidity: She deliberately acts like the young girl she looks like to keep her enemies' guard down.

-- Older Than They Look: A more extreme if mundane example (considering the millenia-old characters running around in the series).
-She outright looks like a child but she is supposed to be 28 years old during the events of sora.
-That would actually make her one of the oldest characters in the game short of Sora during the events of Acceleration of SUGURI 2 (who is older than Suguri at that point).
+- Older Than They Look: Tsih looks like a small child but according to Word of God is 28 years old during the events of sora, which actually makes her the oldest character in the game prior to the extra stage.
 This works to her advantage, by Obfuscating Stupidity.

 - Verbal Tic: "Nanora!"

 - Yellow Eyes of Sneakiness: She has yellow eyes and is something of a trickster.

 An altered human, ninja and self-proclaimed "hero of justice" who houses the body and mind of two different people (one lost their body, the other their mind), hence their habit of referring to themselves as "we".
 They both tried to stop Sora from accomplishing her goals, but were struck down for their troubles.

 - Flash Step: Their Hyper, "Leap Through Space", allows them to mark the panel where they're standing.
 Using it again allows Mira to vanish and reappear at the marked panel, applying Binding Smoke to anyone within a 1-panel radius.Mira: "Leaping!"

 - Gender-Blender Name: 200% Mixed Juice uses Mira as the name of the man that Mira has the body of in the present, which means that Mira was an example of this in the past.